Columbia, Hamilton, Madison, Lafayette, Gilchrist, Alachua, Suwannee, Levy and Dixie counties

 Fishhound also offers a fishing forecast for the Suwannee River .

+In both the Suwannee and Santa Fe rivers, black bass (largemouth and Suwannee), are moving throughout the rivers.
 Any feeder creek mouth or oxbow like pocket would be a likely spawning ground for bass and panfish.
 Target these features thoroughly with soft plastics or live baits.
-Redbreast sunfish fishing is starting to pickup with a few reports of modest bags caught while pitching ultra-small crank baits toward the banks from drift fishers.
+Redbreast sunfish fishing is starting to pick up with a few reports of modest bags caught while pitching ultra-small crank baits toward the banks from drift fishers.
 If seasonal showers in either drainage cause water levels to raise fishing success with drop quickly.
 Monitor the internet (Suwannee River Water Management District) for daily levels and be ready to fish when waters recede to the cypress tree root zone, this is the best time to catch river bream.
-As nightly temperatures warm, catfish activity will increase and these rivers are well known for their quality tasting fish.
+As nightly temperatures, warm, catfish activity will increase and these rivers are well known for their quality tasting fish.
 Use traditional catfish baits (worms, liver, stink bait, or cut bait) with an egg sinker.
 Anchor upstream of a log jam or river bend and allow the scent of your baits to draw out lurking big guys.